Skip to content

 # Clear all current waypoints

-ros2 service call /clear_waypoints std_srvs/srv/Trigger
+ros2 service call /path_planner/clear_waypoints std_srvs/srv/Trigger

 The structure of the wp field in the roscopter_msgs/srv/AddWaypoint service is the same as described above.
 The structure of the service can be seen using: